lessons and INTensives

 INTENSIVES are just as they sound: intense!
 This is a personal riding retreat, a time to focus with Mary Anne on developing your seat, your understanding of the aids, and your work with your individual horse.
 The intensive is basically a personal clinic given at Aumsville on the school horses here, or at your location.

-CLINICS AT YOUR SITE can be arranged anywhere in the US.
-Contact Mary Anne to discuss what might be available.
+CLINICS AT YOUR SITE can be arranged anywhere in the US through contacting us here, as well as in Europe and Australia.
+Contact Mary Anne to discuss your options and interests.

 DRAWING LESSONS for students of equitation or simply people who want to see better.
 Drawing was an important element in the education of the classical trainer in bygone days.
 The reasons are still cogent today.
 And many riders love to draw.
 Mary Anne’s college degree was in Fine Art, and she can teach you to learn to see what’s in front of you (useful for diagnosing gait and health concerns) and to playfully develop your ability to replicate that vision.